 Scenario

-Which of the following best describes the likely outcome of the woman's application to the Land Registry?
+Which of the following best describes the legal position regarding the elder sister's application for sale?

 Question 3